AlexShukhman/Pantry/README.md

 # Pantry

-_A simple pantry app using golang, http, and postgres._
+_A simple pantry app using Golang, HTTP, and PostgreSQL._

 ## Requirements